opspec-pkgs/_.pkg.bootstrap/README.md

 # Problem statement

-Internal pkg which bootstraps an official pkg.
+Internal pkg for opspec-pkgs/maintainers which bootstraps an official pkg.

 Should be applied to both new & existing pkgs to "bootstrap" them w/ the latest standards & tools.